DevExpress/devextreme-documentation/concepts/05 UI Components/Calendar/00 Getting Started with Calendar/00 Getting Started with Calendar.md

 #include tutorials-intro-installationnote

-The Calendar component allows users to select a required date within a specified date range.
+The Calendar component allows users to select a date within a specified date range.
 This tutorial shows how to add this component to your application and configure its core features.

 <div class="simulator-desktop-container" data-view="/Content/Applications/21_2/GettingStartedWith/Calendar/index.html, /Content/Applications/21_2/GettingStartedWith/Calendar/index.js, /Content/Applications/21_2/GettingStartedWith/Calendar/index.css"></div>